 The risk of cataract increases as you get older.
 Other risk factors for cataract include:

-- The environment such as prolonged exposure to sunlight.
+- The environment (prolonged exposure to ultraviolet sunlight).

 What are the symptoms of a cataract?

 The most common symptoms of a cataract are:

 - Cloudy or blurry vision.

 - Colors seem faded.

 - Glare.
 Headlights, lamps, or sunlight may appear too bright.
 A halo may appear around lights.